A8N0RMAL/Operating-Systems/README.md

-### Process Synchronization: Counting Semaphore Example
+### 📌Process Synchronization: Counting Semaphore Example

 #### Problem:
 A counting semaphore is initialized to `10`.
 Then, **6 P (wait)** operations and **4 V (signal)** operations are performed on this semaphore.
 The goal is to find the resulting value of the semaphore.